 Step 3: Install Apache Web Server on Amazon Linux 2

 Now, we need to run the below set of commands one by one, to install the Apache web server on our instance.
 Please note that we will use sudo(root privilege ) to run all these commands.
 The reason is that whenever you try to install, remove or change any software, you must have root privilege to do such tasks.

 sudo yum update -y sudo yum install -y httpd.x86_64 sudo systemctl start httpd.service sudo systemctl enable httpd.service

 1. Update the latest package available on the system

 It’s a best practice to update all the packages to the latest ones before installing anything new.

 3. Start Apache Server

-Above command will install apache web server but it will not start it.
-You need to explicitly start the server using below command
+The above command will install the Apache web server but it will not start it.
+You need to explicitly start the server using the below command

 sudo systemctl start httpd.service

 4. Configure Apache to run on system boot